 Rewi died in Beijing on December 27th 1987, not long after his 90th birthday.

-The above are available post free from CHINA BOOKS, P.O.Box 96024, Balmoral, Auckland, NZ.
+The above are available postage free from CHINA BOOKS, P.O.Box 96024, Balmoral, Auckland, NZ.

 A Brief History of Rewi Alley of China (PowerPoint Show)

-An English Version of Rewi Alley TV Series 2010 – five part series with English subtitles
+An English Version of Rewi Alley TV Series 2010 – about a five part series with English subtitles (pdf)

-Transcript of a 1967 Q & A session with Rewi Alley and Australian + NZ students in Beijing – with, on page 3, links to sound extracts from the Peter Lyness tapes.
+- Transcript of a 1967 Q & A session with Rewi Alley and visiting Australian + NZ students in Beijing (pdf, with, on page 3, links to sound extracts from the Peter Lyness tapes)